Arai En 305-il Kadavul: Plot

 During the allotted time, both Raasu and Mokkai learn a great deal through Arnold's own actions and His teachings.
 In the meantime, Wellesley Prabhu (Ilavarasu), another hostel inhabitant, accidentally discovers "Arnold's" true identity, but is persuaded to keep silent.
 However, Arnold is in for a shock when on His last night with them, Raasu and Mokkai steal His "galaxy box" and use it to improve their lives.
 To Prabhu's despair, the true God is forced to lead an ordinary (yet underprivileged) life in the hostel.
 Raasu and Mokkai meanwhile find that their families, despite their gifts, remain highly suspicious of their wealth and ungrateful as well.
 They then start to use the box to inflict suffering on their past employers and those who refused to give them jobs.
-Ultimately, Raasu is once again rejected by Mahishasuramardhini, who turns out to be a prostitute, and throws the box into a bin in shock.
+Ultimately, Raasu is once again rejected by Mahishasuramardhini, who turns out to be a prostitute, and throws the "galaxy box" into a bin in shock.
 Prabhu later recovers the box and hands it back over to Arnold.
 Although forgiven, Raasu and Mokkai feel deep regret for their actions and promise to turn their lives around, which they duly do.
 Both of them become successful people in later life, along with Prabhu and various other characters.

-A few years later, Arnold once again comes to the same room, to help another group of youngsters staying there and lamenting their current situation.
+A few years later, Arnold once again comes to a similar room of a different mansion, to help another group of youngsters staying there and lamenting their current situation.
 This time, Arnold keeps His "galaxy box" bound in chains in His pocket to make sure that it is not stolen or misused like before.
 Arnold smiles at the camera as the film ends.